 “We don’t want to measure compassion by the number of programs we have and the number of people on them — true compassion is the number of people we want to try to get off of those programs and get back in charge of their own lives,” Mulvaney added.

 There are legitimate instances of bad things happening to good people, and government welfare programs were established for the express purpose of providing assistance to individuals in such circumstances until their situation improves.
-However, don’t be fooled: there are also those who are willing to trade their free rights for free handouts.
+However, don’t be fooled: there are some who are willing to trade their free rights for free handouts.

-It is proven that welfare can lessen a person’s desire to seek work, find a job and provide for one’s own family.
+It is proven that welfare can lessen a person’s desire to find a job and provide for one’s own family.
 And once an individual relinquishes their liberty and property to a faceless bureaucracy, they also forfeit the right to choose how they want to live their life.

 In 2012, 109,631,000 Americans were living in households taking federal welfare benefits, which equaled 35.4 percent of all 309,467,000 people living in the United States at that time, according to data released by the Census Bureau.